 With a Slack problem-notification integration, your teams will always be aware of potential risks within applications, services, and infrastructure.
 Your teams can also use a Dynatrace-integrated Slack channel to discuss incidents, evaluate solutions, and link to similar problems.

 To set up a Slack problem-notification integration, generate the Slack Incoming Webhook and save the Webhook URL in Dynatrace.

 Note: The Slack Incoming Webhook URL created by the Slack admin is tied to a specific user and channel.
-If a user account or a channel is removed, you'll need to ask the Slack admin to regenerate the WebHook URL using an existing account and channel.
-For more information, see Incoming Webhooks in the Slack doc.
+If a user account or a channel is removed, you'll need to ask the Slack admin to regenerate the Webhook URL using an existing account and channel.
+For more information, see Sending messages using Incoming Webhooks in the Slack documentation.

 - Copy the generated Webhook URL to your clipboard.
 The Webhook URL should look like this: